lluaguard/SrgLib/README.md

 - Compatible with python 3.5
   - This library requires the 'typing' module for type hinting
   - Any version before python 3.5 does not have type hinting and won't work

+## License
+This project licensed under [MIT license](LICENSE) and all credits goes to original creator: https://github.com/Techcable/SrgLib